Chenxutql/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hello,﻿ my name is Mingyang Xu, a creative researcher in engineering.
+Hello,﻿ my name is Mingyang Xu, a researcher with a passion for creating a world where humans, robots, and cybernetic avatars coexist harmoniously.

 I received my Master’s Degree in Information, Production and Systems Engineering from **Waseda University**, Japan.
 My Bachelor’s Degree was obtained in Mechanical Engineering with Excellent Graduate Honor from **Beihang University**, China.
 My research interests include Human-Robot Interaction, Wearable Technology, and Bioinspired Robotics.